0x00Jeff/Captain/README.md

 - there is no limit to any of the health, postol ammo and the magic claws. so the player can pick up health/ammo bottles beyond what they can normally carry

 # how to build
-this code was written and built under GNU/Linux, if you're are using it as well, you should install `mingw-w64` package using one of the following commands depending on your distro, if you're building on it windows, figure it out.
-#### ubuntu
-        -sudo apt update && sudo apt install -y gcc-mingw-w64
-#### Arch linux
-        -sudo pacman -Sy mingw-64

-then run
+this code was written under GNU/Linux and built with `mingw-w64`, so you're gonna need that as well wether you're compiling from windows or linux

+install it and run the following commands

 ```bash
 git clone https://github.com/0x00Jeff/Captain.git
 cd Captain
 make
 ```
 and you're good to go

-## thanks for
-@yezz123 for helping me find the right package name for ubuntu